tuhiproject/tuhi/README.md

       or we run out of memory, whichever happens earlier.
       Use GetJSONData() to retrieve the data from the daemon.

+      DO NOT RELY ON THE DAEMON FOR PERMANENT STORAGE

       When drawings become available from the device, the DrawingsAvailable property updates to the number of available drawings.
       When the button is pressed multiple times, any new data is appended